 Reporting your sighting will help wildlife managers better understand where the animals are found.
-Sightings can be reported over the phone to our exotic species reporting hotline at 1-888-Ive-Got1 (1-888-483-4681) or online at Ivegot1.org.
-A phone app for reporting exotics is also available; search for the free IveGot1 app.
+Sightings can be reported over the phone to our exotic specie reporting hotline at 1-888-Ive-Got1 (1-888-483-4681) or online at Ivegot1.01 A phone app for reporting exotics is also available; search for the free IveGot1 app

-Tony Pernas, National Park Service
+Tony Pernas, National Park S

-The FWC does not recommend that you attempt to capture the animal!
-While a tegu is not likely to be innately aggressive it will defend itself if aggravated or threatened.
-Tegus have sharp teeth, strong jaws, and sharp claws which they will use to defend themselves.
+The FWC does not recommend that y attempt to capture the animal!
+While tegu is not likely to be innately aggressiv it will defend itself if aggravated or threaten Tegus have sharp teeth, strong jaws, and sharp claws which they will use to defend themselves.
 The best method for removing tegus is by trapping.

-If you see a tegu on your property you can contact a local wildlife trapper to remove the animal.
-A list of trappers in your county can be found at myFWC.com.
-Tegus are not protected by any of Florida's wildlife laws but local ordinances will apply depending on the location.
+If you see a tegu on your property you ca contact a local wildlife trapper to remove the animal.
+A list of trappers in your cou can be found at myFWC.com.
+Tegus are protected by any of Florida's wildlife law but local ordinances will apply depending on the location.